 Significant judgment is required in developing the Company's provision for income taxes, deferred tax assets and liabilities and any valuation allowances that might be required against the deferred tax assets.
-Management evaluates its ability to realize its deferred tax assets on a quarterly basis and adjusts its valuation allowance when it believes that it is more likely that the asset will not be realized.
+Management evaluates its ability to realize its deferred tax assets on a quarterly basis and adjusts its valuation allowance when it believes that it is more likely than not that the asset will not be realized.

 The Company follows ASC Topic 740-10-25, "Accounting for Uncertainty in Income Taxes," which contains a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
 The Company considers many factors when evaluating and estimating its tax positions and tax benefits, which may require periodic adjustments and which may not accurately anticipate actual outcomes.
 The Company does not believe that there are any unrecognized tax benefits related to certain tax positions taken on its various income tax returns.
-The Company continues to remain subject to examination by U.S. federal and state authorities for the years 2010 through 2013
+The Company's policy is to classify interest and penalties related to unrecognized tax benefits, if and when required, as part of interest expense and general and administrative expense, respectively, in the consolidated statements of operations.
+The Company continues to remain subject to examination by U.S. federal and state authorities for the years 2011 through 2014.